tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_new_endpoint_to_doc.md

 ## You have a new endpoint to document

 The project manager calls you over and says the team has a new endpoint for you to document for the next release.
-(Sometimes teams will also refer to each individual endpoint as an "API" as well.)
+(Sometimes teams will also refer to each endpoint as an "API" as well.)

 "Here's the wiki page that contains info about the new API," the manager says.
 The information is scattered and random on the wiki page.